 Bought By Many's policy documents are designed to be easy to understand for all customers.

 It’s important to remember that pet insurance is designed to give you financial protection from unexpected costs.

 For this reason, it doesn’t cover the costs of routine vet treatment such as neutering or jabs.
-Pet insurance also doesn’t cover any medical conditions already affecting your pet at the time you buy the insurance (known by pet insurance companies as a pre-existing condition).
+Most pet insurance also doesn’t cover any medical conditions already affecting your pet at the time you buy the insurance (known by pet insurance companies as a pre-existing condition).

-In addition, there are some treatments which are covered by more expensive lifetime pet insurance policies, but not cheaper basic pet insurance policies.
+In addition, there are some treatments that are covered by more expensive lifetime pet insurance policies, but not cheaper basic pet insurance policies.
 These include:

 - Dental treatment for a pet